 You want to begin with eliminating the obvious.

-Eliminate if its bubbles or sand:
+Determine if its bubbles or sand:

 - Has your powerhead fallen off its mount, has the suction cup let go and it’s now blowing all the sand around the tank?

 - Did you purchase a Sand Sifting Goby the day before?
+Their name says it all.

 - Has the powerhead been knocked and is sucking in air from the surface and creating mass bubble chaos?